Stability Boundaries and Motor Performance in Delayed Robot-Mediated Dyadic Interactions: Conclusion

 \section{Conclusion}

-In this study, we developed a delay-introduced dyadic interaction model to represent remote human-human interactions mediated by robots over networks.
-Using the zero-crossing method, we derived a set of equations to rigorously determine the critical boundary between stable and unstable system regions.
-This work establishes analytical stability criteria for delayed, robot-mediated dyadic interaction systems.
-The criteria are closely linked to the dynamic parameters obtained via system identification, providing a foundational design guideline for delay-buffer systems.
+This study developed a dynamic model to represent remote, robot-mediated dyadic interactions over delayed networks.
+We applied the exact zero-crossing methodology to rigorously define the boundary between stable and unstable interaction regions.
+This work establishes explicit, analytical stability criteria for delayed haptic coupling.
+These criteria derive directly from identified hardware parameters, providing a rigorous mathematical foundation for designing active delay-buffer systems.

-Simulations and empirical interactions using human-like robots demonstrate that system instability is directly associated with performance deterioration in the dyadic interaction.
-These findings highlight the importance of maintaining interactions within the stability region to ensure a safe and effective cooperation.
-Overall, the results provide essential insights for deploying remote healthcare robotics and inform strategies for designing stability-aware delay compensation mechanisms.
+Empirical validation using human-like robots demonstrate that system instability directly dictates performance deterioration in dyadic interactions.
+Under unstable delayed conditions, the interaction can even become counterproductive, leading to poorer outcomes than those observed during solo performance.
+These findings underscore the necessity of constraining interactions within the stability region to ensure a safe and effective cooperation.
+Overall, this framework provides essential insights for deploying remote healthcare robotics and synthesising exact delay compensation mechanisms.